rayen128/project/ds/20 statistiek/climate/climate_change.md

 frame using a [concat()](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#concatenating-objects) operation.

+Do the following:

-Print or output the resulting data frame and consider whether it looks correct.
-Now, try to access each of the columns of the frame individually.
-You should be running into some unexpected errors, which are caused by the formatting of the data.
+1. Print or output the resulting data frame and consider whether it looks correct.
+2. Try to access each of the columns of the frame individually.
+(You should be running into some unexpected errors)
-Open one of the data files in a text editor and see if you can spot what exactly is going wrong.
-The `read_csv` function has several optional arguments you can add to change how files are processed.
+3. Open one of the data files in a text editor and see if you can spot what exactly is going wrong.
+4. The `read_csv` function has several optional arguments you can add to change how files are processed.
 Try to find the appropriate optional argument to change and update your code to load each of the data files correctly.

 ### Plotting the data and the trend